zouharvi/uds-snlp-tutorial/text-classification-1/main.md

   No information

   <!--scales easily to very large corpora with an approximately linear computational complexity in the number of training documents
   when a term belong to more than one class ,the evaluate function will make high score to it; however, if the term belong to a single category, lower frequency of occurrence lead to a lower score.
-DF evaluation function theory based on a hypothesis that rare term does not contain useful information (hence used with IDF to balance this).
+DF evaluation function theory based on a hypothesis that rare term does not contain useful information (hence used with IDF to balance this).-->
-  -->

 . . .